 Everyone loves looking back over a school year, remembering the many happy times you’ve shared together as a class.

 Why not create your own digital yearbook using presentation slides?
-It can be a collaborative project that runs for the whole year, with both teacher and students designing slides to contribute.
+It can be a collaborative project that runs for the whole year, with both educators and students designing slides to contribute.

 Be sure to include photos, videos, favorite quotes and anything else that helps to tell the story of your year as a class.